rratnakar09/machine_learning/clustering/README.md

 # Clustering
 This folder contains all the python notebook used to learn clustering.
 The topic covered are:
 1. K-Means:</br>
   Customer Segmentation example is used to understand the K-Means clustering.
+Notebook - K-Means-Customer-Seg.ipynb
 2. Hierarchical Clustering</br>
-  Clustering on Vehicle dataset using Hierarchical Clustering
+  Clustering on Vehicle dataset using Hierarchical Clustering.
+Notebook - Hierarchical-Cars.ipynb
 3. Density-based spatial clustering</br>
-  Weather Station Clustering using DBSCAN & scikit-learn
+  Weather Station Clustering using DBSCAN & scikit-learn.
+Notebook - dbscan_basics.ipynb